 69-caliber Minie bullets and Cartridges for Rifled Musket M1842 (and other .69-cal rifled muskets)

 "It is now thought that the musket with buck and ball is after all the best arm in the service."

 -- Colonel Robert McAllister, 11th New Jersey Vol. Inf.
 Regt., 1862

-69-caliber Buck and Ball Cartridge -- This cartridge, combining a 69-caliber lead ball with three 31-caliber lead buckshot, was so fearsome and effective that many units, including distinguished regiments of the Irish Brigade, insisted upon keeping their M1842 smoothbores even though more modern rifle-muskets were available.
+69-caliber Buck and Ball Cartridge -- This cartridge, combining a .662-inch lead ball with three 31-caliber lead buckshot, was so fearsome and effective that many units, including distinguished regiments of the Irish Brigade, insisted upon keeping their M1842 smoothbores even though more modern rifle-muskets were available.
 It is probably not coincidence that M1842 muskets firing buck and ball are usually present at the Civil War battlefields associated with staggering casualty figures: the Wheatfield at Gettysburg, the Cornfield and Bloody Lane at Antietam, just to name a few.

 These recreated cartridges are made according to the specifications of the 1841 U.S. Army Ordnance Manual.
 The cartridges you receive will contain NO POWDER.
 You'll need to fill them with the appropriate measure of powder for your musket before they are ready to shoot (the period charge was 110 grains, but only use a charge that's safe for your musket).
 The cartridge tubes are long enough to accommodate extra powder for flintlock shooters, for priming the pan.

 Buck and ball is just plain fun to shoot.
 It is not kind to target frames, so keep that in mind if you're shooting at public ranges that make you pay for damaged frames!